finn/dotfiles/nvim/.local/share/nvim/site/pack/vim-fugitive/start/vim-fugitive/README.markdown

 ## FAQ

-> I installed the plugin and started Vim.
-Why don't any of the commands
+> Why don't any of the commands exist?
-> exist?

 Fugitive cares about the current file, not the current working directory.
 Edit a file from the repository.

-> I opened a new tab.
-Why don't any of the commands exist?

-Fugitive cares about the current file, not the current working directory.
-Edit a file from the repository.

-> Why is `:Gbrowse` not using the right browser?

-`:Gbrowse` delegates to `git web--browse`, which is less than perfect when it comes to finding the right browser.
-You can tell it the correct browser to use with `git config --global web.browser ...`.
-On OS X, for example, you might want to set this to `open`.
-See `git web--browse --help` for details.
+To avoid the blank window problem, favor commands like `:split` and `:tabedit` over commands like `:new` and `:tabnew`.

 > Here's a patch that automatically opens the quickfix window after
 > `:Ggrep`.